How to Plan a Christmas Wedding (Festive & Romantic Ideas)

 Holiday Wreath Aisle Markers

-When you combine evergreen, festive ribbons, delicate baby’s breath, AND pine cones, you’re guaranteed a Christmas wedding aisle marker that will have everyone saying WOW.
-Not only do these smell AMAZING, but they’re impeccable because they allow guests to see the beauty of your aisle no matter where they’re sitting.
+When you combine evergreen, festive ribbons, delicate baby’s breath, and pine cones, you’re guaranteed a Christmas wedding aisle marker that will have everyone saying WOW.
+Not only do these smell amazing, but they’re impeccable because they allow guests to see the beauty of your aisle, no matter where they’re sitting.

 Christmas Wedding Reception Decor